 Step 3 – Getting Started

 Now it’s time to really get started.
 The moment of setting the Pomodoro Timer means the first task will be performed.
-When using a smartphone timer, it is good to make sure that there is no incidental chances to look at the phone and all the attractive distractions therein.
+When using a smartphone or tomato shaped timer, it is good to make sure that there is no incidental chances to look at the phone and all the attractive distractions therein.
 An irritating ticking cooking alarm may also be distracting.
 It needs to be a proper timer or stopwatch.
 By respecting the Pomodoro Technique, you are able to stay focused on the task.

 Step 4 – Short break

-Here comes the moment for a small reward; the 25 minutes are over and the task is done.
-This means that the task can be crossed off the list and a short break of 3 to 6 minutes can be taken.
+Here comes the moment for a small reward; the 25 minutes are over and the pomodoro rings, the task is done.
+This means that the task can be crossed off the list and a short minute break of 3 to 6 minutes can be taken.
 That’s exactly enough time to satisfy the need for a break and to prepare you mentally for the next task.
 Continue in the same way until four Pomodoros are completed.
 Including the short breaks this means almost two hours of work.